Bashkirov-M-D/SalaryCalc/README.md

 3. User.cs

-Small class that contains data aboul logged in user
+Small class that contains data about logged in user

 4. StaffMember.cs